-Fig. 4 shows a screenshot of an actual industrial application in a rather low level of manufacturing where a production line is modelled using more than sixty parameters.
-In [11], another industrial application is shown for an intermediate level of production.
+Fig. 4 shows a screenshot of an actual industrial application in a rather low level of manufacturing where a production line is modelled using more than 60 parameters.
+In Viharos et al. (2003), another industrial application is shown for an intermediate level of production.